CaptainBerg/Todo/Readme.md

 Todo
 ======
-a todo web app based on flask and mongodb
+a todo web app based on flask and mysql
 =====
-just try to use the github and ubuntu in qcloud
+just try to use the github and ubuntu

+www.echobobo.xin